Choosing the best option for your super

 Concessional contributions do not count towards your concessional contributions cap

-Most individuals can only contribute $25,000 of concessional contributions per financial year into super and still be subject to concessional tax treatment.
+Most individuals can only contribute $27,500 of concessional contributions per financial year into super and still be subject to concessional tax treatment (assuming they have no unused concessional contributions cap carry forward amounts available).
 Concessional contributions to West State Super are not capped, but they count towards your cap when making these contributions to a taxed scheme.
 For example, if you made $50,000 concessional contributions to West State Super (including your employer contributions) you would not be able to make any further concessional contributions to a taxed scheme.

 You can take advantage of concessional tax treatment